simon-wh/Wooting.NET/README.md

 Simple wrapper library for [wooting-rgb-sdk](https://github.com/WootingKb/wooting-rgb-sdk) and [wooting-analog-sdk](https://github.com/WootingKb/wooting-analog-sdk)

+## Installation

+You can install Wooting.NET from the [nuget package](https://www.nuget.org/packages/Wooting.NET/1.0.0).
+Once done, you need to obtain the appropriate rgb/analog sdk dlls (get whatever you require).
+You need to add those to your project and make sure they are copied to the output directory.
+(You'll need to make sure the dll's are exactly `wooting-rgb-sdk.dll` and not `wooting-rgb-sdk64.dll` or else it won't work)

 ## Basic Usage

 Have a look at the test project for some more examples.